MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ## PowerToys Settings

-The following general options are available on the PowerToys Settings page.
+The following general options are available on the PowerToys Run settings page.

 | Setting | Description |
 | :--- | :--- |